 Woman Carrying a Child Downstairs.

 Acc. no. I, 191 on paper as well as drawings by American artists.
-The Library has about 13,000 prints, including the largest and most representative collection of Rembrandt etchings in this country.
-The Library also owns about two hundred art objects.
+The Morgan has about 13,000 prints, including the largest and most representative collection of Rembrandt etchings in this country.
+The Morgan also owns about two hundred art objects.

-Following Pierpont Morgan's death in 1913 and the founding of the Library by his son in 1924, the Library did not begin actively to collect drawings until 1947.
+Following Pierpont Morgan's death in 1913 and the founding of the Morgan by his son in 1924, the Morgan did not begin to collect drawings actively until 1947.
 The most important factor in the growth of the collection since that time has been the acquisition of individual works and entire collections through gift and bequest.